Mistletoe: Cultural importance

 The serving class of Victorian England is credited with perpetuating the tradition.
 The tradition dictated that a man was allowed to kiss any woman standing underneath mistletoe, and that bad luck would befall any woman who refused the kiss.
 One variation on the tradition stated that with each kiss a berry was to be plucked from the mistletoe, and the kissing must stop after all the berries had been removed.
-People have reportedly been poisoned and died from consuming mistletoe.

-From at least the mid-19th century, Caribbean herbalists of African descent have referred to mistletoe as "god-bush".
+From at least the mid-nineteenth century, Caribbean herbalists of African descent have referred to mistletoe as "god-bush".

 In Nepal, diverse mistletoes are used for a variety of medical purposes, particularly for treating broken bones.

-Mistletoe is the floral emblem of the US state of Oklahoma and the flower of the UK county of Herefordshire.
+Mistletoe is the floral emblem of the U.S. state of Oklahoma and the flower of the UK county of Herefordshire.
 Every year, the UK town of Tenbury Wells holds a mistletoe festival and crowns a 'Mistletoe Queen'.

-One of the earliest references to mistletoe traditions in popular music is the 1952 hit "I Saw Mommy Kissing Santa Claus", which was originally sung by Jimmy Boyd and has been covered by many singers.
-The song was written by British songwriter Tommie Connor and recorded in the US.
-The 1958 US hit "Rockin' Around The Christmas Tree" refers to couples wanting to stop beneath the mistletoe.
-"Ring Out, Solstice Bells" from the album Songs from the Wood (1977) by British rock group Jethro Tull refers to the Druid Ritual of Oak and Mistletoe.
-In 1988, the British singer Cliff Richard released a popular Christmas song called "Mistletoe and Wine".
-More recent Christmas songs referring to mistletoe traditions include "Merry Christmas Everyone" by Shakin' Stevens (1991), "All I Want For Christmas Is You" written and performed by Mariah Carey (1994), “Underneath the Mistletoe” written and performed by Sia (2017), and "Mistletoe" by Justin Bieber (2011).